King (2008 film): Plot

 Meanwhile, Appaji sends goons to look for King, thinking he's still alive.
 They run into Bottu Seenu, who thrashes them.
 Appaji proposes a deal to Bottu Seenu and asks him to pose as King and return to the palace.
-After Munna informed King's family that King had disappeared, Appaji tried to escape, but he got picked up by Munna.
-Munna gave a picture of King's corpse, time, and date to Appaji.
+After Munna informed King's family that King had disappeared, Appaji tried to escape, but Munna picked him up.
+Munna gave a picture of the King's corpse, time, and date to Appaji.
 Appaji had nothing to do with King's murder.
-Once Bottu Seenu gets access to King's bank accounts, Appaji can repay his debts because he borrowed a lot of money from goons.
+Once Bottu Seenu gets access to King's bank accounts, Appaji can repay his debts because he borrowed much money from goons.
 Sravani and Gnaneswar mistake Bottu Seenu for Sharath again.
 They accompany Bottu Seenu to the palace.
-The first twist: Swapna is none other than Chandu's daughter, but Chandu committed suicide because nobody believed that he did not steal the money; Bhagath Seth hired Swapna and the mysterious shooter; the mysterious shooter is Baba, and Swapna's real name is Pooja.
+It is revealed that Swapna is none other than Chandu's daughter, but Chandu committed suicide because nobody believed that he did not steal the money; Bhagath Seth hired Swapna and the mysterious shooter; the mysterious shooter is Baba, and Swapna's real name is Pooja.

 Bhagath hires Pooja to kill King's brother Ajay.
 Ajay brings his girlfriend Pooja to his home.
 Suddenly, Bottu Seenu attacks Pooja, but a few seconds later, he has no idea what happened.
 Gnaneshwar believes King's spirit came to get revenge and control Bottu Seenu.
 Bottu Seenu gets engaged to Sravani.
-Pooja knows that it is not the King who is living in the palace right now.
-Bhagath hires a bunch of guys, including Baba, to dress up in black and kill King's impostor and Ajay in the palace during the night.
+Pooja knows that the King is not living in the palace right now.
+Bhagath hires many guys, including Baba, to dress up in black and kill King's impostor and Ajay in the court during the night.
 Bhagath Seth thinks that he shouldn't trust girls, including Pooja.
-Bottu Seenu is controlled by King's spirit and saves Ajay from Pooja.
+King's spirit controls Bottu Seenu and saves Ajay from Pooja.
 Another twist is that Ajay met Pooja right before she killed King.
-She feels Ajay depends too much on his brother, so he tells her to kill King.
-The third twist: Bottu Seenu/Sharath is revealed as King.
+She feels Ajay depends too much on his brother, so he tells her to kill King, where it is revealed that Bottu Seenu/Sharath is revealed as King.